 The senior webmaster trends analyst of Google John Muller once said,

-“I’d strongly discourage from using a meta-refresh-type redirect for moving a site.
+“I’d strongly discourage using a meta-refresh-type redirect for moving a site.
 If at all possible, use a 301 redirect.
 For example, you can’t use the change-of-address tool if you don’t use a 301 redirect.
 The W3C has also been discouraging meta-refresh-type redirects since over a decade.”

 Where Should You Use Meta Refresh Redirect Instead of 301 or 302?

 We always hear that meta refresh redirects are unnecessary, and we should use 301 and 302 instead.
 It is somehow true, but this perspective is somewhere wrong.
 Let’s where you should use meta refresh redirects instead of 301 and 302 redirects:

 - You should use a meta refresh redirect where you can’t use the .htaccess file.
 It can happen when you are using a CMS because it overwrites the .htaccess file.